wikimedia/eslint-config-wikimedia/readme.md

 Below are some potential recommended uses:

 ### A typical front-end project
-This config allows the latest supported ES version code (currently ES2016) and browser native functions.
-It will complain about ES2017+ code and language features.
+This config allows the latest supported ES version code (currently ES2017) and browser native functions.
+It will complain about ES2018+ code and language features.
+This target version updates over time.
 It also automatically applies the Vue plugin and Vue-specific rules to `.vue` files.

 `.eslintrc.json`: